Jawkx/dump/README.md

 # dump - A Simple File and Directory Content Dumper

-`dump` is a command-line utility that displays the contents of files and directories.
-It supports glob patterns and selective ignoring of files/directories
+`dump` is a command-line utility that displays the content of files and directories to standard output.
+It supports recursive directory traversal, glob patterns for file selection, and ignore patterns to exclude specific files and directories.

 ## Usage